 Danielle has over twelve years of experience managing website data and infrastructure.
 As the mother of two elementary schoolers, including one special needs kiddo, she is passionate about creating a strong community of parents and caregivers that are honest, supportive, and willing to learn from each other’s struggles.
 This emphasis on honesty and support is central to all aspects of Danielle’s life, whether she’s managing a Cub Scout activity or a large professional project.

-Becky has twenty years of software development experience and is excited to blend her professional expertise with her personal mission: to build a strong, compassionate community in which we can learn to better support our children and each other.
-Becky is the mother of a high schooler and an elementary schooler, one of whom has special needs, and she can usually be found on the sidelines of their sporting events.
+Becky Taylor is a software developer with over twenty years of development experience in the education and manufacturing industries.
+As the Software Developer, Becky manages the organization’s technology infrastructure and develops the tools that help caregivers of children with sensory sensitivities.
+Becky believes in building a strong, compassionate community in which we can learn to better support our children and each other.
+She is the mother of a high schooler and a middle schooler, one of whom has special needs, and can usually be found on the sidelines of their sporting events.